-Coach Joe St. André begins his fifth year as the Bossier Parish Community College Head Menís Basketball coach.
+Coach Joe St. André begins his sixth year as the Bossier Parish Community College Head Menís Basketball coach.
 St. André has over 40 years coaching experience beginning in 1969 as Assistant Basketball Coach at Haughton High School.
 During his career Coach St. André has coached at Princeton Junior High School (basketball and track), Centenary College (womenís basketball coach), Airline High School (basketball), Haughton High School (basketball), and Bossier Parish Community College (baseball and basketball).

 Coach St. André is also the Director of the Physical Plant and a Math instructor at BPCC.